Menopause brain fog: symptoms and treatment

 Most women in the UK may start to experience brain fog and mood changes in their early 40s.

-What causes menopause brain fog?
+What causes this brain fog?

 The most commonly accepted theory is that it all boils down to estrogen.
 This hormone plays a critical role in a woman’s brain development and brain health, and it’s been shown to have neuroprotective benefits against brain cell damage and even DNA damage.